A New Name

 So Judas, having procured a band of soldiers and some officers from the chief priests and the Pharisees, went there with lanterns and torches and weapons.
 Then Jesus, knowing all that would happen to him, came forward and said to them, “Whom do you seek?”
 They answered him, “Jesus of Nazareth.”
 Jesus said to them, “I am he.”
 Judas, who betrayed him, was standing with them.
 When Jesus said to them, “I am he,” they drew back and fell to the ground.
 So he asked them again, “Whom do you seek?”
 And they said, “Jesus of Nazareth.”
 Jesus answered, “I told you that I am he.
 So, if you seek me, let these men go.”Joh 18:3-8 (ESV)

 This powerful name knocked to the ground a bunch of soldiers.
-That’s the name we have been given.
+We possess that name.

 You have a new name.
 You have been baptised into the sin covering name of Jesus and that name is a statement.
 Yahshua.
 It is powerful and it has purpose.
 It states unequivocally what our purpose is in this world.
 I am living proof that YAHWEH SAVES!